-Evis Jani joined Gjika & Associates as a Senior Associate when it was established, and as of January 2014 she became a Partner.
+Evis Jani joined Gjika & Associates Attorneys at Law when it was established, and became a Partner in January 2014.
 She graduated from the Law School of the University of Tirana and holds an LL.M. in European Law from the University of Geneva.